EPIGENETICS – HACKING OUR HEALTH BY UNRAVELLING OUR EPIGENETIC OUTPUT

 To achieve the above, advancements in molecular sciences have developed breakthrough research, the principle of which shows that each individual is unique at the molecular level and should be managed on a personalised basis.
 Novel molecular tests focusing especially on gene expression are developed, in order to further understand and quantify age-related disease, predispositions and associated risk.
 Emerging research has shown that this can be attained by using the RNA from blood samples and/or other biological fluids.

-The Chenot Molecular Lab was created for a specific purpose: to monitor and measure gene activation, behaviour and expression to pre-screen for disease and illness that may arise in later life.
+The Chenot Molecular Lab was created for a specific purpose: to monitor and measure gene activation, behaviour and expression to pre-screen for diseases and illnesses that may arise in later life.
 Each person is unique at the molecular level, and the approach to disease and illness prevention should be personalized accordingly.

-By performing gene expression analysis for certain genes, at the state-of-the-art molecular lab within Chenot Palace Weggis, we are able to evaluate gene activity for each guest and most importantly, monitor changes for these genes before and after the applied treatment protocols.
+By performing gene expression analysis for certain genes we are able to evaluate gene activity for each guest and most importantly, monitor changes for these genes before and after the applied treatment protocols.
 The methodology used to study the expression of genes is quantitative real-time PCR.